AndreeaGrg-SoftwareTesting/SoftwareTesting-Portofolio/Bug-Report-Legal-Compliance.md

 ## 2. Steps to Reproduce

-    1. Navigate to the login/registration page of the application.
+    1.Navigate to the login/registration page of the application.

-    2. Locate the "Termeni Si Conditii" section.
+    2.Locate the "Termeni Si Conditii" section.

-    3. Click on the hyperlinked text: "termenii si conditiile site-ului *".
+    3.Click on the hyperlinked text: "termenii si conditiile site-ului *".

-    4. Observe the page redirection.
+    4.Observe the page redirection.

 ## 3. Expected Result